 I have successfully built and simulated BioSLIE, a low-level, spiking neuron model of a high-level cognitive behavior, the Wason task.
 Compared to past models of the Wason task, this model has a number of advantages.
 In contrast to Cosmides' explanation, I have presented a detailed computational model that demonstrates that a domain general mechanism can indeed account for the observed phenomena.
-As well, this model offers an advantage over pragmatic reasoning schemas, in that the transformations used to solve the problem are not limited to a pre-specified, discrete group of "schemas" which
+As well, this

-Figure 6: Results on the Wason task for the complete network. a) This is the decoded neural output representing the 100-dimensional vector.
+Figure 6: Results of the Wason task for the complete network. a) This is the decoded neural output representing the 100-dimensional vector.
 Results have been smoothed for legibility.
 The similarity measures for labeled vectors are written above the decoded neural output.
-The numbers in boxes indicate the context (1 for abstract, 2 for permissive). b) The neural spikes produced by every 100th neuron in the population representing these results.
+These similarity measures indicate which answers are returned (and hence which inferences are performed) in those contexts.
+The numbers in boxes indicate the context (1 for abstract, 2 for permissive).
+This diagram shows that in the first two contexts, two different transformations are learned.
+Then, these transformations are appropriately applied when those contexts are later encountered. b) The neural spikes produced by every 100th neuron in the population representing these results.